Quickshell

 Component.onCompleted will be addressed later in Attached Properties but for now just know that it runs immediately once the object is fully initialized.

-Signal handlers
+Link Signal handlers

 Signal handlers are a more concise way to make a connections, and prior examples have used them.

-When creating an object, for every signal present on its type there is a corrosponding on<Signal> property implicitly defined which can be set to a function.
+When creating an object, for every signal present on its type there is a corresponding on<Signal> property implicitly defined which can be set to a function.
 (Note that the first letter of the signal’s name it capitalized.)

 ColumnLayout {